vasilis-stylianou/vasilis-stylianou.github.io/_posts/2019-09-20-ML_Kaggle_Part1.md

 ---

 # Intro:
-The following work was done during the Kaggle competition https://www.kaggle.com/c/ieee-fraud-detection.
-Vesta Corporation provided the following four datasets:
+The following work was done during the Kaggle competition -  [IEEE-CIS Fraud Detection](https://www.kaggle.com/c/ieee-fraud-detection).
+Contestants were provided the following four datasets, from Vesta Corporation:
 - train_{transaction, identity}.csv - the training set
 - test_{transaction, identity}.csv - the test set

-and competitors were asked to predict the probability of a card transaction being fraudulent.
+and were asked to predict the probability of a card transaction being fraudulent.
 Submissions were evaluated on area under the ROC curve between the predicted probability (of the test set) and the observed target.

 # Approach:
 I divided my work to four steps: